-Table 10.3 Overview of Bilateral Donor Investments in Conservation in the Guinean Forests

-Hotspot between 2009 and 2014
+Table 10.3 Overview of Bilateral Donor Investments in Conservation in the Guinean Forests Hotspot between 2009 and 2014

 Donor Main Countries and Themes of Investment Total invested (2009-2014) (estimated, in USD) EU Most EU funding to hotspot countries is provided through multi-donor funded projects, in collaboration with the GEF, UN agencies, European bilateral donors and NGOs.
 Beneficiary countries in the hotspot comprise Benin, Côte d'Ivoire, Ghana, Equatorial Guinea, Liberia, Sierra Leone and Togo.
 Contributing programs/ funds include the EU Program on Tropical Forests and other forests in Developing Countries and the EU Thematic Program for Environment and Sustainable Management of Natural Resources including Energy (ENRTP).
 Themes for support include sustainable forest management and Protected Areas (including nation-wide protected areas and capacity building projects in Côte d'Ivoire, Ghana, Equatorial Guinea and Togo).
 Benin has received over USD 10 million for widespread projects relating to conservation of gallery forests, faunal reserves and community reserves.
 Liberia and Sierra Leone have received grants of more than USD 8 million (through BirdLife International and RSPB) for work in Gola Forest Reserve (SLE1) under the following projects "Securing Liberian forest connectivity through community forest management and innovative financing mechanisms" (GolaMA); "Across the River - a trans-boundary peace park for Sierra Leone and Liberia" (ARTPP); and "The Gola Forest- a new practical model for achieving sustainable protected areas in post-conflict Sierra Leone".
 Another KBA in Sierra Leone, Western Area Peninsula Non-hunting Forest Reserve (SLE8), received USD 3 million in EU funding through a partnership with Deutsche Welthungerhilfe E.v. for the project: "Western Area Peninsula Forest Reserve and its Watershed" (see Table 10.4).
+The EU is also a partner (EU-Joint Research Committee) and donor in the regional BIOPAMA project under the 10 th European Development Fund (to African, Caribbean and Pacific Developing Countries), which is listed under IUCN's entry in Table 10.5.
 30 million